reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 Because of this, these attitudes cannot be attributed to agents in the same way that judgment-sensitive attitudes can be attributed to agents.
 They can be attributed to agents in the sense that those attitudes indicated something about either one's normative judgments.

-One prominent issue worth mentioning regarding reasons for attitudes is the "Wrong Kind of Reason" problem.
-The basic idea is that sometimes a consideration provides an agent with a reason to adopt a certain attitude, without being "the right kind" or "appropriate kind" of reason that actually justifies the attitude.
-This can most clearly be brought out with an example concerning beliefs.
-Imagine a person in a science experiment.
-The person is asked by a scientist to close his eyes for ten seconds.
-If he does so, then the person is given a monetary reward; otherwise, the person gets nothing.
-Assuming this is a normal person and there are no other abnormal circumstances of the experiment, it seems that the person has reason to perform the requested action.
-In this context, the act of closing one's eyes would be justified.
-Now imagine a different experiment.
-Instead, the person is hooked up to a machine that can read his beliefs.
-The person is told by the scientist that if he believes in Santa Clause he will be given reward.
-Unlike the earlier experiment, it seems that the person does not have reason to perform the action.
-At least, not the right kind of reason, i.e. not an *epistemic reason*.
-Surely, believing in Santa Clause would not be justified in this case.
-We regularly recognize that desire-satisfaction does not justify beliefs.
-That is, the fact that a belief would make someone happy is no reason to hold their belief.
-E.g. we regularly think that certain religious beliefs are unjustified or unwarranted, independently of whether the beliefs actually benefit the subjects holding the beliefs.

-This shows that there are two kinds of reasons relevant to beliefs.
-(1) The right kind of reason - epistemic reasons, and (2) the wrong kind of reason - practical reasons which are appropriate for desires and intentions.

-One might explain the different kind of reasons by saying that the right kind of reasons can motivate an agent to adopt the relevant attitude while the wrong kind of reasons cannot.
-E.g. when an agent judges that there is evidential reason to believe p, they will be motivated to believe p.
-However, when ana gent judges that there is pragmatic reason to believe p (e.g. some monetary benefit), this usually fails to motivated them to believe p.
-Of course, people are often motivated to beliefs by desires and non-evidential motivations.
-However, this usually is not what they consciously take to be the motivation for their beliefs, and this kind of motivation is usually not endorsed by people.
-Another explanation might be that the right/wrong kind of reason distinction only applies for attitudes with a representational component.
-Some attitudes - e.g. beliefs, admiration, fear - etc. present their objects to be a certain way.
-E.g. to believe p is to portray p as true.
-E.g. to fear x is to portray x as dangerous.
-Thus, the right kinds of reasons are evidential reasons that indicate that object of one's attitudes possess the properties that are presented by that attitude (e.g. truth, dangerousnes, etc.).
-This might explain why there doesn't appear to be a "wrong kind of reason" when it comes to reasons for desires or intentions; when one desires or intends x, they are not portraying x to have certain properties; they are merely bringing it about that x (or have a disposition to bring x about.)
-Precisely characterizing the distinction between right/wrong kind of reasons is a complicated issue that I sidestep.

 Ignoring the WKR issue, I mentioned earlier that normative thinking only covers judgment-sensitive attitudes.
 This means that the only attitudes that we judge to be appropriate are attitudes that would be influenced by that normative judgment.
 What this means is that normative judgments must always be motivational in a sense.